Syrenate/Sudoku-Solver/README.md

 Requires latest python release [`≥ 3.14.4`] and the [pyside6](https://wiki.qt.io/Qt_for_Python) framework for the GUI.

 Run `main.py` in the terminal, it will open a separate Qt window.
 Click to select a tile, enter a number to change the value, and press backspace to remove a value.
 Then press solve!

+## To-do
+- Optimize & expand solution finding (recognise and disregard redundant branches, and explore & return more solutions if possible)
+- A lot of GUI tweaks.